kiichigojam/IOS-Development-Project-1/README.md

 Submitted by: James Kor

-**Name of your app** is an app that introduces ...
-[TODO]
+**CS490 HW#1** is an app that introduces chess.

-Time spent: 5 hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [x] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ ] Users are able to see at least 3 context items
+- [x] Users are able to see at least 3 context items
-- [ ] Users are able to tap into each context item and see detail view
+- [x] Users are able to tap into each context item and see detail view
-- [ ] Detail view contains information about each item (title, description, picture if applicable, etc.)
+- [x] Detail view contains information about each item (title, description, picture if applicable, etc.)

 The following **optional** features are implemented: